Transportation Services

 TSTD 177 Air Systems Repair and Service2 Credits

-This course studies the air systems on the heavy duty truck.
-The brakes, transmission shift, seats, and rear axle shift will be covered, to include, service and repair of components and systems.
+Study of air systems on the heavy duty truck.
+The brakes, transmission shift, seats, and rear axle shift will be covered, including service and repair of components and systems.
 Repair of foundation brakes will also be included.

 TSTD 265 Diesel Engine Controls3 Credits